NNPDF/nnpdf/doc/sphinx/source/external-code/apfelcomb.rst

 built from the sqlite dump at ``db/apfelcomb.dat``.
 This is done automatically by the APFELcomb makefile.
-Detailed instructions to generate/implement ``FK`` tables for individual experiments and/or a compelte theory are provided in `How to generate/implement FK tables <../tutorials/apfelcomb.md>`__.
+Detailed instructions to generate/implement ``FK`` tables for individual experiments and/or a compelte theory are provided in :ref:`How to generate/implement FK tables <tutorialfktables>`.